Don't Fall in Love

 "Don't Fall in Love" is a song by Australian pop band The Ferrets.
 Released in June 1977 as the lead single from their debut studio album Dreams of a Love, the song peaked a number 2 on the Australian Kent Music Report.

 The song was recorded in three to eight hours with the intention of being the B-side for "Lies" but producer Ian Molly Meldrum (under the pseudo Willie Everfinish) realised "it was too good to be B-side".

+Recording

+Engineer Tony Cohen said, "There's no snare because [drummer] Rick Brewer forgot to bring it.
+Everyone dropped a trip.
+It was midnight by the time we arrived at Rick's, so we threw one down his throat and were back at AAV within the hour.
+By nine o'clock that morning, "Don't Fall in Love" was done.
+We played it to Molly.
+He said, 'Yeah, that great.'"